deadlyvipers/dojo_rules/introduction.md

 It works!
 My name is Marcin.
-I like the javasctipt path.
+I like the JavaScript path.